 Some historians suggest it was the first such curse in North American pro sports.

-But there is a catch, which is why I am telling you this on April Fool's Day.
+But there is a catch.
 It was completely made up.
 Many years later Coleman admitted he made up the entire account while pressed to meet a writing deadline back in 1943.

 But the legend grew into fact, with Chicago and NHL scribes everywhere passing on the story and even changing it and expanding upon it over the years.
 The Curse of Muldoon has very much been a part of the hockey lexicon in Chicago.